 - Ubuntu Desktop after system starts.

-The last figure show the Ubuntu desktop from where you can start your work.
+The last figure shows the Ubuntu desktop from where you can start your work.
 To make yourself familiar with the system follow the links below.

 Some of the articles on Ubuntu Vs Windows: